cristaloleg/go-advice/README.md

     io.Copy(ioutil.Discard, res.Body)
     defer res.Body.Close()
   ```
+- [ ] don't user defer in a loop or you'll get a small memory leak
+  - 'cause defers will grow your stack without the reason

 ### Build
 - [ ] strip your binaries with this command `go build -ldflags="-s -w" ...`